Lagrangian discretization of variational mean field games: Space discretization in

-A first point to make is that proposition \ref{prop:quant_bounds} with $X=\R^d$ guarantees that we can choose $\mu^0_N$ in such a way that $W_2^2(\mu^0_N,\mu^0)=O_{N\to\infty}(N^{-2/d})$.
-This is an information to take into account when choosing $\epsilon_N$ (although, it is likely to be redundant with the one given by the growth of $\tau_N$).
+\begin{rmk} An initial point to make is that proposition \ref{prop:quant_bounds} with $X=\R^d$ guarantees that we can choose $\mu^0_N$ in such a way that $W_2^2(\mu^0_N,\mu^0)=O_{N\to\infty}(N^{-2/d})$.
+This is an information to take into account when choosing $\epsilon_N$ (although it is likely to be redundant with the one given by the growth of $\tau_N$ defined in Proposition \ref{prop:gammad}).

-To bound the covering radius $r_N$ of the support of $\Qmin$, one can recall that this measure gives us a solution $(\rho, v)$ to the continuity equation, according to proposition \ref{prop:AGS_rep}.
-In return, $\Qmin$-almost every curve is solution almost everywhere on $[0;T]$ of the EDO $\gamma'=v(\gamma)$.
-Provided we have some uniform Lipschitz-continuity of $v$, $\rho$ is then given by the pushforward of $\mu^0$ along the general solution of $x'=v(t,x)$ (see for instance \cite{ambrosio2008gradient}, chapter 8.1 for more precise assumptions on $v$, and a demonstration).
-It is then immediate that $\mathrm{spt}(\Qmin)$ is of box-dimension $D=d$ (the dimension of $\Omega$) in $\Hs$ and, in that case, we can take any $\epsilon_N$ dominating $N^{-2/d}$ (or $\ln(N)/N$ in dimension d=2). \end{rmk}
+To bound the covering radius $r_N$ of the support of $\Qmin$, one can recall that this measure gives us a solution $(\rho, v)$ to the continuity equation, according to Theorem \ref{prop:AGS_rep}.
+In return, $\Qmin$-almost every curve is solution almost everywhere on $[0;T]$ of the differential equation $\gamma'=v(\gamma)$.
+Provided we have some uniform Lipschitz-continuity of $v$, $\rho$ is then given by the pushforward of $\mu^0$ along the general solution of $x'=v(t,x)$ (see for instance \cite{ambrosio2008gradient}, chapter 8.1).
+It is then immediate that $\mathrm{spt}(\Qmin)$ is of box-dimension $D=d$ (the dimension of $\Omega$) in $\Hs$ and, in that case, we can take any $\epsilon_N$ dominating $N^{-2/d}$ (or $\ln(N)/N$ in dimension $d=2$). \end{rmk}

+Let us finish this section by mentioning a stronger convergence result, in the cases where $F$ has the integral form \eqref{def:int_form} for more specific functions $f$ on $\R$.
+We recall the notation for the Moreau-Yosida projections of $Q_N$ at various times, introduced in the proof of Proposition \ref{prop:gammad}, \emph{\textbf{(Lower bound)}}: For $t\in[0;T]$, and we assume here that $(Q_N)_N$ is a sequence of minimizers, for problem $\MDN$ respectively.
+In every case considered in Proposition \ref{prop:cv_j_j*} below, $\M$ has a unique solution $\Qmin$ and we denote by $\rho_{\min}:(t,x)\in[0;T]\times\Omega\mapsto e_t\#\Qmin(x)$ the corresponding absolutely continuous measure on $[0;T]\times\Omega$.
+We take the appropriate values for the parameters $\epsilon_N$ and $\mu^0_N$ such that (up to a subsequence), $Q_N$ narrowly converges to $\Qmin$ in $\Prob(\Gamma)$ and $\JDN(Q_N)$ converges to $J(\Qmin)$ (see Proposition \ref{prop:gammad}). \begin{lem} With these notations, \end{lem}